Tintin07k/Ei-Study-Coding-Project/README.md

 ### Behavioral Design Patterns

+Here are six innovative use cases that showcase my understanding of various software design patterns, demonstrated through coding implementations:

 #### Use Case 1: Observer Pattern for Device Status Monitoring
 - **Scenario**: When the main door is unlocked, all lights are automatically turned on.
 When the main door is locked, all lights are turned off.
 - **Pattern**: Observer Pattern ensures that the status of all connected devices is updated based on changes in the system (e.g., door lock status).